mm6/InternetOfThingsCourse/projects/project2/Project2.md

 #include <HttpClient.h>

 ```
 14. Copy the following code and paste it over the light monitor code in Question 9.
 It is almost the same code but we have added the logic to perform HTTP post requests with JSON data.
 The IP address of your machine needs to be included in this code.
 "Localhost" will not work.
-"Localhost" would refer to the Photon 2's IP address.
+"Localhost" would refer to the microcontroller's IP address.

 ```
 // This #include statement was automatically added by the Particle IDE.
 #include <HttpClient.h>

-// File name: Photon 2SimpleLightMonitor
+// File name: Photon2SimpleLightMonitor
 // View output from the command line with
 // particle serial monitor